linzhangUCA/linzhanguca.github.io/_pages/deep_learning-2025.md

 ---
 # Latest Updates

+- 11/10: Uploaded convnet slides and updated a5 link.
 - 10/20: Uploaded nnNNN slides and example link
 - 10/08: Uploaded nnNN1 slides and a4 link.
 - 09/29: Uploaded nnN11 slides a3 link.